The Riddle of the Labyrinth: Reception

 The Riddle of the Labyrinth was named to The New York Times Editor's Choice list in June 2013, and was named one of the Times 100 Notable Books of 2013.
 It was awarded the William Saroyan International Prize for Writing in 2014.

 In his New York Times review, Matti Friedman called The Riddle of the Labyrinth a "gripping and tightly focused scholarly mystery", and wrote that "Fox makes the complexities of linguistic scholarship accessible".
-He declares her resurrection of Kober's standing "an act of historical redemption akin to the one her subject accomplished."
+He declared her restoration of Kober's standing "an act of historical redemption akin to the one her subject accomplished."

-The Guardian's chief culture writer Charlotte Higgins described Fox's work as having "the pace and tension of a detective story – [with] much of interest to say about language and writing systems along the way".
+Charlotte Higgins, chief culture writer for The Guardian, described Fox's work as having "the pace and tension of a detective story – [with] much of interest to say about language and writing systems along the way".

 Author Patrick Skene Catling wrote that Fox presented the subject with "stylish clarity", and "has been able to portray this unglamorous, reticent academic in all her warm humanity and to give credit to the substantial foundation of scholarly work she left to posterity."

 A Russian translation was published in 2016.